 Preventing and Treating Watermelon Belly Rot

 Treating a watermelon already rotting isn’t possible, although you can cut around the rotten part.
-The best way to avoid belly rot is to prevent it occurring.
+The best way to avoid belly rot is to prevent it from occurring.
 Give your watermelons the best possible conditions to prevent the fungal infection.
 This means planting in areas of the garden with soil that drains adequately if possible.

 Other preventative measures you can take include keeping the watermelon off the ground as they grow and develop.
 Use a cage, plastic mulch, stakes, straw mulch or other materials to protect the fruit from the ground.
 You can even use a wooden board for the fruit to rest on as it matures.